+Thanks for reaching out!
 I love hearing from the awesome, proactive parents like you who are searching for answers to your questions in order to help your child.
+You're on the right track and I am here to support you and your child on your journey to helping your child communicate.

-I want to help you, so I have gathered my most frequently asked question and I share my responses, suggestions, recommended resources, and advice as you scroll down this page, but before I do...
+I do not provide individual consultations, but I still want to help you, so I have gathered my most frequently asked questions and I share my responses, suggestions, recommended resources, and advice.

 1. Have you had your child's hearing tested recently?
 Your very first step is to rule out hearing issues.
 It is very common for kids to have fluid in their ear due to ear infections, which makes it extremely difficult for them to learn to talk (everything sounds muffled to them when there is fluid in their ears).
 That is the first step I would take if I were in your position: ask your pediatrician about how to get a hearing test done.